CassieXiang/cassiexiang.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I’m Cassie, a PhD candidate in Economics, School of Business, The Hong Kong University of Technology and Science.
+I am Cassie, a PhD candidate at Department of Economics, The Hong Kong University of Technology and Science from year 2019.

 ## Education
 I received my M.A. in Economics from The University of Hong Kong, HK, and my B.A. in Economcis from Shandong University, China.

 ## Research Interest
+Economic Development; Labour Economics; Chinese Economy

 ## Contact
+Email: cxiang@connect.ust.hk
+Address: Room 5026, LSK Building, HKUST, Clear Water Bay, Kowloon Hong Kong